LuiseQuoss/ebvcube/README.md

 ```

 Just keep in mind: All EBV netCDF always have a metric.
 But they may or
-may not have a scenario and/or entity.
-The resulting datacubes are going
+may not have a scenario.
+The resulting datacubes hold the data.
+These
+datacubes can be 3D or 4D.
+The latter is going to be the standard (3D is
-to be accesses.
+about to be deprecated).

 ## 2. Installation